whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 And what would be a highly effective way of accomplishing that?
 How about imposing a religion that trained your subjects to believe that obeying authorities was good and morally right, and disobeying was evil and bad?

 Every religion has aspects of wisdom and beauty.
-However, when ruling classes impose an ideology or religion, they consistently twist or distort this ancient wisdom and beauty so that people learn to submit to authorities instead of personally stand for what's right.
+However, when ruling classes impose an ideology or religion, they consistently twist or distort this ancient wisdom and beauty so that people learn to submit to authorities instead of personally standing for what's right.
 Unfortunately, this is essentially how religions like Christianity, Islam, and Buddhism train people for submissive obedience.

 Roman emperor Theodosius imposed _his_ version of Christianity on ancient Rome, and he threatened severe punishment to anyone who didn't convert.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440] And what does the official Christian Bible say?
 According to 1-Peter 2:13: "Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors..."[xxx-bible niv|1 peter 2:13]